Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 On Tuleap side, as soon as the git repository is migrated, the repository is turned read-only (the reference is now on Gerrit).
 User can still browse the repository through the web UI, clone it or fork it but all write operations are blocked (even for admins).

-However, all changes made on the corresponding Gerrit project are replicated to Tuleap.
-When developers make commits on Gerrit, there is a delay of a few seconds to see this commit replicated on Tuleap.
+However, all permanent changes (branches & tags) made on the corresponding Gerrit project are replicated to Tuleap.
+When developers make commits on Gerrit, there is a delay of a few seconds to see this commit replicated.

+Please note however that review related things (patchsets, review & co) are *not* replicated.
+Technically speaking, only refs/heads/* and refs/tags/* are.

 As a side effect of a project migration, all user groups are replicated to Gerrit too.
 See corresponding section below.